koolquark/nkmedia/doc/fs.md

-## Room management
+## Conference management

-In the near future, you will be able to perform several updates over any MCU, calling [room_action](api.md#room_action).
+In the near future, you will be able to perform several updates over any MCU, calling [conf_action](api.md#conf_action).
 Currenly the only supported option is to change the layout of the mcu in real time:

 **Sample**